 There may be no direct symptoms of cryptorchidism in dogs, but there are several complications that might occur because of it.
-The main sign of cryptorchidism is that one or both testicles haven’t descended by around the age of four months.
+The main sign of this condition is that one or both testicles haven’t descended by around the age of four months.

-One of the complications that may occur with cryptorchidism is spermatic cord torsion, which happens when the spermatic cord twists around itself, cutting off the blood supply to the testes.
+One of the complications that may occur is spermatic cord torsion.
+This happens when the spermatic cord twists around itself, cutting off the blood supply to the testes.
 This will result in severe, acute abdominal pain.

-Cause Of Cryptorchidism In Dogs
+Causes Of Cryptorchidism In Dogs

 While it can affect dogs of all breeds, it appears more commonly in toy breeds such as toy Poodles, Yorkshire Terriers, and Pomeranians.
-It is suggested that dogs that have cryptorchidism be neutered so they cannot pass on the condition.
+Vets suggest that pet parents neuter dogs who have the condition so they cannot pass it on.

-Some suspect that the issue is not genetic, but instead appears as the result of something that happens within the uterus during fetal development.
+Some suspect the issue isn’t genetic, but instead appears because of something that happens within the uterus during fetal development.
 It may be an environmental condition that only affects members of the same litter.
-Whatever the case, the condition is currently not preventable.

 Treatments For Cryptorchidism In Dogs

-The procedure for neutering a dog with cryptorchidism is more complicated than it is with dogs who do not have cryptorchidism.
+The procedure for neutering a dog with cryptorchidism is more complicated than it is with dogs who don’t have it.
 This is because it usually involves cutting open the abdomen and, in cases where the testicle cannot be found with an ultrasound, some medical exploration.